gilmore-lab/gilmore-lab.github.io-src/content/pages/students.md

 ### Sam Pai, Undergraduate Student

-Sam Pai is a Junior who majors in biochemisty and molecular biology (BMB) and minors in psychology.
-This is his fourth semester in Dr. Gilmore's lab.
+Sam Pai is a graduating senior with majors in Biochemistry and Molecular Biology [BMB](http://bmb.psu.edu/) and minor in psychology.
+This is his seventh and sadly the last semester in Dr. Gilmore's Lab.

-After graduating, he wants to study radiology (possibly neuroradiology) in medical school.
+After graduation, he wants to continue stuyding in medical school and specialize in neuro-radiology.

 ### Alyssa Pandos, Undergraduate Student